Domantas Sabonis NBA Preview vs. the Warriors

-Domantas Sabonis and the Sacramento Kings take the court versus the Golden State Warriors at 10:00 PM ET on Friday.
+Domantas Sabonis and his Sacramento Kings teammates will take the court versus the Golden State Warriors on Wednesday at 10:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.